-The Rise of Western Power: A Comparative History of Western Civilization (Bloomsbury, 2014) interprets the West’s rise to world preeminence (for historical images, maps, and primary source documents, see the book’s companion website).
+The Rise of Western Power: A Comparative History of Western Civilization, 2nd ed.
+(Bloomsbury, 2021) interprets the West’s rise to world preeminence (for historical images, maps, and primary source documents, see the book’s companion website).
 Historians Debate the Rise of the West (Routledge, 2015) summarizes the arguments of two dozen scholars.
 How Europe Made the Modern World: Creating the Great Divergence (Bloomsbury, 2020) sums up Daly's latest thinking about the rise of the West.
-He is also completing revisions to the second edition of The Rise of Western Power.

 Hammer, Sickle, and Soil: The Soviet Drive to Collectivize Agriculture (Hoover Institution Press, 2017) tells the harrowing story of Stalin's transformation of millions of family farms throughout the USSR into 250,000 collective farms during the period from 1929 to 1933.
-Daly’s Crime and Punishment in Russia: A Comparative History from Peter the Great to Vladimir Putin (Bloomsbury, 2018) provides an overview of the evolution of the system of criminal justice during the past three centuries in Russia.
+Daly’s Crime and Punishment in Russia: A Comparative History from Peter the Great to Vladimir Putin (Bloomsbury, 2018) surveys the evolution of Russia’s criminal justice system during the past three centuries.

 Currently, Daly is writing an intellectual biography of historian and Sovietologist Richard Pipes.
 For this project, he has edited the correspondence of Pipes with another major Russian historian, Marc Raeff: Pillars of the Profession: The Correspondence of Richard Pipes and Marc Raeff (Brill, 2019).
 He is now commencing work on a new translation of Boris Savinkov’s Memoirs of a Terrorist, which his colleague Scott Smith left unfinished at the time of his death in 2017.